sounddrill31/actions_generate_local_manifests/README.md

 ### Steps
 * Fork this repository.
-* Go back to Settings > Action > General > Workflow Permissions > Read and write permissions.
+* Then, go to repository Settings > Secrets ans Variables > Action > New repository secret; in name - `PAT` and in secret - paste your `Personal Access Token`.
 * Rename PLE.txt and edit contents to meet your needs

 ### Notes
+* You can get your `Personal Access Token` in account Settings > Developer settings > Personal acccess token.
 * This does not handle conflicts with ROM manifests, as it just generates a simple template.
 Fix them manually using remove-project.